Ofori & Bukia’s FC Arouca promoted to Primeira Liga after play-off triumph over Rio Ave

 Having won the first-leg 3-0, the Arouquenses completed a double over Miguel Cardoso’s men with a 2-0 result at Estadio dos Arcos.

-First-half goal from Arsenio plus a second-half effort by Jose Velazquez were all the visitors needed to secure the victory that earned them a return to the Portuguese elite division.
+A first-half goal from Arsenio as well as a second-half effort by Jose Velazquez were enough for them to secure the victory that earned them a return to the Portuguese elite division.

 Editors' Picks